Stuyk/altv-athena-docs/documentation/general/faq.md

 It's recommended you split your server into two groups and provided the same features and functionality on both servers if you have a larger player base.

 Obviously, you should not be running these servers on the same infrastructre.

-## Cannot Interact with Anything

-Make sure you press 'left alt' before you do anything.
-This turn son a bunch of loops to help with interacting and figuring out what the player needs to do.
-This is purposely left off to ensure client's get the highest performacne while playing with the Athena Framework.

 ## What Version am I using?